Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Or one month from the date of consulting a personal injury solicitor about a case.

-3. Workers’ compensation claims have a general limitation period of six months.
+3. Applications for workers’ compensation claims also have a limitation period of six months, and three years for common law claims.

-Splatt Lawyers can advise you on the time constraint that applies to your case for free.
-Call: 1800 700 125
+Splatt Lawyers can provide free initial legal advice including the time constraint that applies to your case.
+Call 1800 700 125

 Infographic of personal injury claims process timeline